One man’s disappearance throws four women’s lives into chaos–who will survive?

 The epilepsy was also used frustratingly as Vicki was prone to having fits at the drop of a hat in the initial stages of the novel but she barely has one at all in the later stages even though she is enduring a trial which has to be pushing all her stress buttons.
 Something that is made out to be so debilitating is increasingly pushed into the background until you barely remember its significance.

 Our second narrator is Scarlett, a young girl who ends up in foster care when her mother is jailed for drug dealing, and it takes a while before we learn how her story fits into the main plot.
-Scarlett is initially quite endearing as she describes her mother’s antics through her childish perception but the underlying trauma is anything but enduring.
+Scarlett is initially quite endearing as she describes her mother’s antics through her childish perception but the underlying trauma is anything but endearing.
 Scarlett’s mother is manipulative but Scarlett is too young to understand this and it’s horrifying watching how she shapes her daughter’s life even from a jail cell.
-Scarlett is also an unreliable narrator because of how she is manipulated by her mother but you can rest between the lines with her easier.
+Scarlett is also an unreliable narrator because of how she is manipulated but you can read between the lines with her easier.

 Our third and final narrator is Helen, a photography student who has an ulterior motive for getting close to David but I can’t say too much about her role without spoiling the plot.
 At this point, I should probably mention all the narrators are in different timelines with Vicki being the most current, apart from the flashbacks to her past, while Scarlett is set about a decade ago.
 Helen’s narrative starts about a year before David’s disappearance and progresses up to the point he goes missing by which time the narratives start to converge into the present.
 If you don’t pay attention to who is narrating, it can get very confusing and, you guessed it, convoluted.